VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 Maybe put into a bullet list as well.
 Note: internal hyperlinks apparently are not supported by Mercurial, but should be by GitHub (judging from their respective documentation).*

-The tests use Python's `nose` unit testing framework.
+The tests use Python's `nose` unit testing framework included in [Django's testing framework](https://docs.djangoproject.com/en/1.6/topics/testing/).

-*TODO: Add hyperlink to nose documentation.*

 *TODO: Need to provide an overview of the workflow, and what each piece is doing in the workflow.
 Goal is to address the complaints, below, about lack of context.*